 Eye Issues Relating To The Lens

-Now that we know that the lens is an integral part in helping the retina receive undistorted light rays, we can go on to discuss some of the issues that can occur with this specific part of the eye.
+Now that we know that the lens is an integral part of helping the retina receive undistorted light rays, we can go on to discuss some of the issues that can occur with this specific part of the eye.

 The first one, cataracts, occurs when the lens of the eye becomes opaque.
 Generally, cataracts are associated with aging.
 However, cataracts can also be a result of diabetes or smoking.
-The lenses inability to pass light clearly to the back of the eye, makes images appear to be blurry or cloudy.
+The lens’s inability to pass light clearly to the back of the eye, makes images appear to be blurry or cloudy.
 You could equate this to seeing through a dirty window – things just aren’t clear!
 Cataract treatment includes new eyeglasses/sunglasses or cataract surgery (which is the only permanent treatment).
 During corrective cataract surgery, an artificial lens will replace your old faulty one, helping you to see again!

 A second eye condition involving the lens is presbyopia.
 People will start to notice the effects of this eye condition as they age.
-It begins in middle-aged adults.
+It begins with middle-aged adults.
 The lens loses its elasticity and us unable to focus on objects at close distances.
 Patients, generally start noticing they are suffering from presbyopia when they start having to hold reading material like a newspaper further away from their faces to see the print.
 If you already are nearsighted, you can ask your eye doctor for an updated prescription to get bifocal or multi-focal lenses to help you see clearly at all distances.
 There are also options for those who wear contact lenses.

 Remember an eye exam is more than just new specs, it’s a chance to ensure your eyes are healthy too.